awslabs/aws-data-api-python-sdk/CallingMethods.md

 Once you have created a Client, you can start calling methods on your Data API.
 Each method in the client requires that you specify a `data_type`, which is a reference to the [Namespace](Concepts) you want to work with.
 You can discover all of the available Namespaces that the Data API you are connected to can support with the `get_namespaces()` method.

+## Exceptions

+* `ConstraintViolationException`: During an attempt to modify an object, the supplied Constraints were not satisfied and the update operation failed
+* `UnimplementedFeatureException`: Raised when you attempt to use `References` but haven't registered a backing Gremlin compatible data source
+* `ResourceNotFoundException`: Raised in any case where an ID is supplied that is not found in the Data API Namespace
+* `InvalidArgumentsException`: Raised when arguments are incompatible with the method signature or with each other.
+Check `message` for detail
+* `DetailedException`: Exception raised when the above are not relevant or correct.
+Check `message` and `detail` fields of the exception

 ## Client

 _class_ `DataAPIClient`